muratk3n/thirdwave/en/README.md

 I remember reading fuel shortage was a major reason of DE losing the war.
 But I seem to recall they could not produce enough of it.
 This article says otherwise.
-It was just bombed.
+The facilities were bombed.

 "The leaders of World War II, on both sides, knew that an army's lifeblood was petroleum.
 Ironically, before the War, experts had